SchmidtDSE/processing-geopoint/README.md

 Local Development Environment
 -------------------------------------------------------------------------------
-This project simply requires installation of [Processing 4](https://processing.org) though use of the `polygon_to_csv.py` script requires installation of [Python 3](https://docs.python-guide.org/starting/installation/).
+This project's examples simply require installation of [Processing 4](https://processing.org) though use of the `polygon_to_csv.py` script requires installation of [Python 3](https://docs.python-guide.org/starting/installation/).
+Developers of this micro-library itself will need an [OpenJDK](https://adoptium.net/).

 <br>